-Emeritus Professor at the University of Leeds since his retirement in 2009 and sometime Visiting Tutor in Organ Studies at the Royal Northern College of Music, Manchester, Graham Barber is now a freelance organist and keyboard player and Organist at St. Bartholomew’s Church, Armley.
-He has given masterclasses at conservatories in Weimar, Enschede, Braga, Lisbon and Cologne.
+Emeritus Professor at the University of Leeds since 2009 and sometime Visiting Tutor in Organ Studies at the Royal Northern College of Music, Manchester, Graham Barber is a freelance concert organist and keyboard player and Organist at St. Bartholomew’s Church, Armley where he is custodian of the celebrated Schulze organ.
+He has given masterclasses at conservatories in Weimar, Enschede, Braga, Lisbon, Hong Kong and Cologne.
 In October 2004 he was Distinguished Academic Visitor at the University of Adelaide.
 In 2006 he was the recipient of a prestigious NESTA Fellowship from the National Endowment for Science, Technology and the Arts.

 Graham Barber has commissioned new works from Geoffrey Poole, Philip Wilby, Francis Jackson and Wolfgang Stockmeier.
 On Monday 26 May, 2014 he gave the world première of SINDBAD: Fantasy on Omani popular songs, by Naji Hakim.

 Graham Barber has performed in concert with many of the world’s leading conductors including Sir Edward Downes, Sir Charles Groves, Richard Hickox, Sir Charles Mackerras, Sir Georg Solti, Jan Pascal Tortelier and Sir David Willcocks.
 In 2016 he embarked on a cycle of performances of the complete organ works of Max Reger around the world, alongside works by J.S.Bach.